 Within the last two months, we did follow-up development, made design changes (if needed) and represented the business and the user needs in the design.

 Here at UX studio, we mainly design digital products that usually have more complex functionalities than “simple” corporate website.

 But this project is also proof that no matter the platform, or purpose, user experience is key, and it is always complex.

-Creating great business website designs is hard, and it’s a long process.
+Creating a great business website design is hard, and it’s a long process.

 - Website redesign involves more complexity than appears at first glance.